 See the list here:

 I put this one into my Little Free Library when I finished and it was gone by the afternoon!
-On the docket for June is The Greatest Generation.
+On the docket for June is Daisy Jones and The Six.

 DIXIE DELIGHTS DELIVERED